sjanahan/recipes/recipes/appam.md

 1. Mix the above - aim for thick batter
 1. Let sit overnight
 1. Reconstitute with coconut milk, baking powder, and whip it
-1. Cook in the appa chattai
+1. Cook in the appa chattai until crispy edges
+1. Use tiny spatula to move to a cooling rack

 ##### Tags
 Tamil, Thanksgiving, Vegan, Vegetarian, Carbs